-Dupont Circle Station is at the center of the neighborhood, just below the circle on 19th St NW.
+Public transportation in Dupont Circle lies at the heart of the neighborhood, just below the circle on 19th St NW.
 It provides residents seamless access to the rest of the city.
 Whether you need to get to work downtown or outside the city entirely, your journey will likely start here.

 The station has a center track, so you’ll need to take the correct escalator down to make sure you’re on the right platform.
 Look at the beginning and end destinations on the signs at the top of the escalators to be sure you’re taking the correct one.

 The Red Line

 Dupont Circle Station provides service on the Red Line, but you can conveniently transfer to the Blue/Orange lines at Metro Center Station and the Green/Yellow lines at Gallery Pl-Chinatown Station.